eerohele/eerohele.github.io/_posts/2015-11-07-counting-nodes-quickly-with-xslt-keys.markdown

 -->
 {% endhighlight %}

 This way, we only have to walk the tree once: when compiling the `informaltable-by-role` key.
-The information about the relative position of each node is saved when creating the key {% sidenote I don't actually know that this is true, but I assume it must do something like that because it's so much faster.%} .
+The information about the relative position of each node is saved when creating the key[^1] .
 That's why we don't need to walk the tree any more when counting the tables.

 You can read the code that counts the tables as: